Brazil Driving Guide 2021

 Drive As A Tourist

 Foreigners are permitted to drive in Brazil if they have a local driver's license, passport, and an International Driver's Permit.
-It is essential to have an IDP with you in case the police decide to verify your records to prevent delays on your journey.
+It is essential to have an IDP with you in case the police decide to verify your records during traffic stops to prevent delays on your journey.

 Work As A Driver